 As the series progresses it will cover music form the 18th century to 20th century compositions, thereby giving students access to a wide range of music that has been compiled to form the basis of a structured piano curriculum.
 The idea is not, of course, to do this in a prescriptive way.
 Instead, I like the idea of giving students and teachers access to music that has been graded, so that players can then construct their own overall curriculum from a range of options instead of following a more rigid approach.
 As someone who has taught piano for many years, and has worked with piano teachers for fifteen years, I recognize the importance that repertoire knowledge and selection can have in a piano lesson.
 Finding music that captures a player’s imagination is an immensely powerful tool for learning, and for a student’s success in playing the piano.

 What are you working on now?

-The content of Vol.3 is already selected and that of Vol.4 is almost complete.
+The content of Vol.5 is already selected and the focus of Vol.6 is defined.
 I am currently playing through a selection of teaching pieces by a range of mid to late19th century composers.
 Quite apart from the sheer pleasure of getting to know more music, I am continuously surprised by the diversity of musical invention.
-And for every 10-15 pieces played, there is one quite exceptional.
+And for every 10–15 pieces played, there is one quite exceptional.
 All good material for the ongoing Urtext Primo database!